noman8540/Ecommerce/README.md

 # Ecommerce
-This Ecommerce website is developed using Java Eclipse.
-The project also incorporates backend functionalities.

-The Ecommerce project is built in Java and utilizes Html, CSS, JS, and Sql for the backend operations.
+This website is built using Java and Spring Boot, with a SQL database for efficient data management.
+It has a user-friendly interface for browsing and purchasing products, as well as accessing personalized account information.
+Administrators can manage product listings by adding or removing items.
+The technology stack ensures high security, scalability, and streamlined operations for users and administrators.